ForBioPhylogenomics/tutorials/getting_started.md

 			echo ${n}
 		done

-* Save the text to a new file named `script.sh` that is placed in the tutorial directory.
+* Save the text to a new file named `script.sh`, and then place this script in your working directory on Saga.

-* Execute the commands in file `script.sh` with this command:
+* Execute the commands in file `script.sh` with this command on Saga:

 		bash script.sh